Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 This is the phase where you can model the PreScram measurement phase of the x-43.
 This is when the vehicle took in data for approximately three (3) seconds before beginning the actual hypersonic gliding process.

-1. Right-click the Ejection procedure.
+1. Right-click on the Ejection procedure.

 2. Click the Insert Procedure After () icon.